 What is the Average Electric Bill in Phoenix, AZ?

-The average electric bill in Phoenix, AZ is higher than the national average due to a combination of factors, including above average temperatures.
+The average electric bill in Phoenix, AZ is higher than the national average due to a combination of factors, including above-average temperatures.
 In 2014, the U.S. Energy Information Administration reported the average monthly electricity bill in Arizona was $120.51.
 That’s 5.6% higher than the national average of $114.11.

 You might be thinking—HOLY COW that sounds like a lot.
-Or, WHAT THE DECK why is my electricity bill so much higher?
+Or, WHAT THE HECK why is my electricity bill so much higher?
 There are a variety of factors that influence electricity costs, including the size of your home, if you have a pool, and if your home is updated with energy-efficient appliances, windows, etc.

 WANT TO LOWER YOUR ELECTRIC BILL?